purusharthcodeshere/Movies/README.md

 1. **Start the Backend**:
    - Run the `MovieApplication.java` file.
 2. **Start the Frontend**:
    - Execute `npm start` in the terminal.
 3. **Access the Application**:
    - Open your web browser and go to `localhost:3000` to view and interact with the movie review site.

 ## Technologies Used

 ### Backend

 - Java
 - Spring Boot
 - Lombok
 - MongoDB

 ### Frontend

 - JavaScript
 - React
 - HTML
 - CSS

 ### Database

 - MongoDB

 ### Tools

-- IDE (IntelliJ, VSCode)
+- IDE (*preferably* VSCode for frontend and IntelliJ for backend)
 - npm (Node Package Manager)

 ## Contributing

+Contributions are welcome!
 Currently, there are no specific guidelines for contributing.
-Contributions are welcome and will be outlined in more detail in future updates.
+Feel free to open issues or submit pull requests.
+Detailed guidelines will be added in future updates.

 ## License